-Jonathan E. Meyer was sworn in as the sixth General Counsel of the Department of Homeland Security on October 6, 2021.
-As General Counsel, Mr. Meyer is the chief legal officer of the Department, providing legal counsel to the Secretary and senior leaders while supervising the more than 3,000 attorneys who serve across the Department.
-Mr. Meyer previously served at DHS as Senior Counselor and Deputy General Counsel from 2011 to 2016, leading a number of initiatives and overseeing a number of legal divisions and chief counsel’s offices.
+Jonathan E. Meyer was confirmed by the Senate as the sixth General Counsel of the Department of Homeland Security on October 4, 2021.
+As General Counsel, Mr. Meyer is the chief legal officer of the Department, providing legal counsel to the Secretary and senior leaders while leading the approximately 3,500 attorneys who serve across the Department.
+He is also the Department’s Regulatory Policy Officer, responsible for all regulatory and rulemaking activity.
+Mr. Meyer previously served at DHS as Senior Counselor and Deputy General Counsel from 2011 to 2016, leading important initiatives and overseeing a number of legal divisions and chief counsels’ offices.

 Prior to his return to DHS, Mr. Meyer was a partner at a law firm in Washington, DC, where he counseled clients on their interactions with federal and state government, as well as cybersecurity, high tech, homeland security and congressional oversight, among other issues